tsnellgrove/dark_castle3/doc/to_do.md

 *** SOMEDAY MAYBE ***
 *********************

+*** tactical bug backlog ***
+- TBD: provide better error on attempt to interact with an item you can see on ground when in tree
+	- INFO: issue is that 'x' shows drop_rm contents but no other cmd is aware of obj outside room

 *** structural ***
 - TBD: maybe call disp_weapon from within cmd_exe() instead of in app_main() due to score??